farazsth98/farazsth98.github.io/_posts/2019-07-28-peactf-all-challenges.markdown

 ![](/images/peactf/hexdump-1.png){:width="1200px"}

 As you can see in the section highlighted above, the four bytes before the PLTE section (which should be the length of the PLTE section in hex) is 0x48454c50, which is "HELP" in ascii.
-This length is very obviously too large from what we can see as the PLTE chunk's length.
+This length is very obviously too large based on a visual inspection of the PLTE chunk length.

 We can see the very next chunk after the PLTE chunk is the tRNS chunk.
 We know the following.